Tech leads the Big 12 in average student attendance

 Keys to the Game - Oklahoma

-Trey Haverty, a 2004 graduate of Texas Tech, returns to his alma mater where he was an All-American receiver and will coach safeties and serve as the special teams coordinator.
+Trey Haverty, a 2004 graduate of Texas Tech, begins his second season at his alma mater as the safeties coach.

 In his first season as receivers coach, Haverty played a lead role in guiding the Horned Frogs through their inaugural season as members of the Big 12 Conference.
 He tutored All-Big 12 Honorable Mention selection Josh Boyce, who led the Horned Frogs with 891 yards and seven touchdowns.